Best cameras for sports photography in 2022

 Professional sports photographers don’t typically want super high-resolution images.
 They slow down the camera, eat up memory card space, and take longer to transmit to their editors.
 That’s part of what we like about the Canon R3.
 If you’re looking for a pure sports camera, you’ll probably never really need more than 24 megapixels of resolution.
 If you want a do-it-all camera, something like the Sony A1 or Nikon Z9 may fit your needs better.

 Even high-res cameras typically offer lower-resolution capture modes, but that leaves the door open for situations in which you choose the wrong setting for a specific situation.
-I accidentally shot several player portraits in JPEG medium for a client because I was still set up for shooting and quickly delivering on- images.
+I accidentally shot several player portraits in JPEG medium for a client because I was still set up for shooting and quickly delivering on-field images.

 Autofocus